The Bitter End

 Crosby, Stills & Nash

 BEHIND THE BREAKUP: A feud between David Crosby and Graham Nash has been brewing at least since the publication of Nash's 2013 memoir, "Wild Tales," which Crosby called "very shallow, very self-serving."
-This spring, Nash told Rolling Stone that CSN(Y) had broken up for good.
+In 2016, Nash told Rolling Stone that CSN(Y) had broken up for good.

 UGLY MOMENT: In 2015, Crosby and Nash even fought onstage.
-Nash vented in a later interview: "I've been there and saved his fucking ass for 45 years, and he treated me like shit."
+Nash vented in a later interview: "I don't want anything to do with Crosby at all.
+It's just that simple,"

 BEHIND THE BREAKUP: Supergroups involve colossal egos.
 As the drummer in the '60s power trio Cream, Ginger Baker clashed constantly with bassist/singer Jack Bruce, more than once reducing guitar legend Eric Clapton to tears.